Rajeshwari-Rudra/apache_beam-python/README.md

 - Streaming data pipelines : These pipelines handles millions of events at scale in real time.
 - Apache Beam SDK(Software Development Kit) for python provides access to the Apache Beam capabilities using Python Programming Language.
 - Using Apache Beam SDK one can build a program that defines the pipeline.

+## Roles and Responsibilities
+- Raju - Ascending order
+- Sudheera - Group by